daksh10110/daksh10110.github.io/README.md

 # daksh10110.github.io

-Highly unoptimised code, garbage code made as a GCI project.
+Website made for a GCI project.